Matthieu Blazy is joining Chanel, plus other major industry shake-ups

 (Image credit: Getty Images)

 Fashion is a fickle beast at the best of times, but it’s never been more in flux than now.
-Fendi recently announced the departure of Kim Jones – the latest in the many comings and goings of creative directors.
+Chanel recently announced the appointment of Matthieu Blazy – the latest in the many comings and goings of creative directors.

 This slightly dizzying game of fashion musical chairs began at the tail-end of 2022, when Kering confirmed that creative director Alessandro Michele would be leaving Gucci.
 Many were shocked; after all, his seven-year tenure has been transformative – not just in terms of the house itself but in pioneering an eccentric, kitsch aesthetic that transcended the Gucci catwalk.

-As it turns out, fashion’s reset had just begun; in the last couple of years, some of the most iconic luxury houses have appointed new creative directors, rerouting established names and crowning emerging talent.
+As it turns out, fashion’s reset had just begun; with Jogn Galliano waving off his 10-year tenure at Maison Margiela, it's safe to say it has been quite a memorable time in the industry.
+In the last couple of years, some of the most iconic luxury houses have appointed new creative directors, rerouting established names and crowning emerging talent.
 From Chloé to Alexander McQueen, Valentino to Lacoste, everyone’s at it.
 With all the changes, it’s easy to lose track – that’s why we’ve compiled a handy guide to the great fashion switch-up, below.

 Fendi